system76/docs/_articles/hidpi-multi-monitor.md

 #### Disable HiDPI Daemon:

-Ubuntu 18.04
+Ubuntu 18.04/19.10

 ```
 gsettings set com.system76.hidpi enable false
 ```

-Pop!_OS 18.04
+Pop!_OS 18.04/19.10

 ```
 gsettings set com.system76.hidpi enable false
 ```

-You can also open <u>Gnome Control Center</u> and go to the `Displays` panel.
+You can also open <u>Gnome Control Center</u> and go to the `Displays` panel under the `Devices` section.
 In the HiDPI Daemon section, set the `Enabled` switch to off.

 ---